A2osX/A2osX/.Docs/Developers Guide.md

 #### S-C MASM color scheme for Notepad++
 ...drop _Tools/userDefineLang.xml in %APPDATA%\Notepad++

-THere is a userDefinedLang.xlm file in the .Tools dir that you will want to copy to Notepad... then when editing ASM files (.S) you can change your language to S-C MASM 65C02 and notepad++ will do the proper highlighting.
+There is a userDefinedLang.xlm file in the .Tools dir that you will want to copy to Notepad... then when editing ASM files (.S) you can change your language to S-C MASM 65C02 and notepad++ will do the proper highlighting.

 ## License
 A2osX is licensed under the GNU General Pulic License.